Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 Pros

-• Average annual premiums of $200–$600 — far less than standard full coverage
+• Average annual premiums far below standard full coverage policies

 • Agreed value ensures full payout without depreciation disputes